tinybirdco/pubsub-website-events-poc/README.md

 For this demo, Google Pub/Sub is used to push messages to Tinybird.
 The messages arrive with an encoded 'message_data' value with encoded `event` objects.
 These are JSON objects that describe the upstream 'view', 'cart', and 'sale' events.

+To set up this demo, see this [Ingest from Google Pub/Sub](https://www.tinybird.co/docs/guides/ingest-from-google-pubsub.html) guide.
+It walks through creating a stream topic and configuring Pub/Sub to publish the data to the Tinybird Events API.

 For this demo, we specifically wanted to work with "very large" JSON objects.
 In this case we used this [example JSON object](./event-object/event-example.json).
 This static object is appended to a dynamic event object created in the script.
 The script generates a randomized event object with these attributes:

 ```python